philcarter/COMP-109-Syllabus/planning.md

 Give yourself as much time as possible to complete each assignment so you can complete it to the best of your ability and you don't have to rush or worry about incurring late submission penalties.
 Avoid leaving completing an assignment to the last minute/hour/day just in case unexpected problems occur.
 I would highly suggest to have all your assignments done **at least one day prior** to the submission.

 **Due Dates are normally set for Mondays and Wednesdays, 11:55 pm Pacific Time.
-The late submission period is the following Sunday!
+The late submission period ends the following Sunday!
 Late submissions without a prior granted extension by me will incur a 5% daily penalty off the grade during the late submission period.
 After that even late work will not be graded.**

 All deadlines in Canvas are based on Pacific Standard Time (PST).
 If you live in another time zone, remember to make the necessary adjustments in your planning.